A Beginner’s Guide to Sustainable Travel | Guest Post

 Sustainable Travel is all about travelling leaving the smallest footprint behind… visiting a new place without disrupting the land or culture.

-There’s a big debate whether travel can truly be “sustainable” – after all, air travel is one of the major contributors to CO2 emissions.
+There’s a big debate about whether travel can truly be “sustainable” – after all, air travel is one of the major contributors to CO2 emissions.
 However, this is only one issue that affects the environment.
 It also comes down to plastic pollution, respecting the locals, and living ‘locally’.

 And we can all implement a few things in order to travel a bit more sustainably.